 Included in the required supplemental information section is a general fund budgetary comparison schedule.
-That schedule indicates that general fund revenues were \$17,000 greater than expected and general fund expenditures were \$11,000 greater than what was expected.
+That schedule indicates that general fund revenues were \$27,000 less than expected, primarily due to the reversal of a \$26,292 Fair Value Adjustment of the District's LAIF account in 2020, and general fund expenditures were \$249,000 less than what was expected.
 Variance details are listed on the schedule on pages 42 and 43.